timjogorman/RicherEventDescription/guidelines.md

 ### Sources of information are generally not part of a causal chain

 Many times, it is theoretically possible to think of a chain of events as being mediated by all of the sources of information involved.
-For example, in the example sentence below, it the departure caused by the "cheating" or by the finding out?
+For example, in the sentence below, is the departure caused by the "cheating" or by the finding out?

 - John found out that Bill was cheating, and left.

-Similarly one might ask whether the sending of troops in the next example is caused by atrocities, or the revelation of atrocities:
+Similarly, one might ask whether the sending of troops in the next example is caused by atrocities, or the revelation of atrocities:

 - "recent revelations of atrocities in the region caused the president to send in troops"